Bobberty/MTASTS-EXIM-PERL/README.md

 This script is designed to work with the Exim Perl interpreter.
 On demand, this script will check if MTA-STS data is in a LMDB database.
 If it is not then it will poll a domain for MTA-STS info and put the info into the database.
 Then, respond to EXIM with required info for processing the outgoing email.

+This script provides reboot resistant caching of MTA-STS data.
+And if the database is not found, it will reconstruct the database and restart the caching.

 There are two different subroutines:

 ### getmta: